Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic covers Johnson & Johnson’s Revenue Breakdown, split across Consumers, Medical Devices, and Pharmaceutical from 2016 onwards.
+This statistic covers Johnson & Johnson’s Revenue Breakdown, split across Consumers, Medical Devices, and Pharmaceutical, reported on a quarterly basis from Q1 2016 onwards.

 Johnson & Johnson generates revenue from the following segments:

 |Segment||Q4 2019||Q4 2020||YoY Growth||Revenue Share Q4 2020|

 Johnson & Johnson’s total revenue rose from $20.96 billion in Q4 2019 to $21.50 billion in Q4 2020, marking an increase of 2.57% on a year-on-year basis.
 During this period, the revenue growth was driven by higher sales of medicines like Stelara, Darzalex, Imbruvica, Opsumit, and Tremfya.

 Johnson & Johnson’s Consumer segment offers a variety of products for oral care, baby care, skincare, and many other personal healthcare products.
 The company’s major brands include Clean & Clear, Neutrogena, Aveeno, Benadryl, Nicorette, Listerine, Stayfree, Carefree, Band-Aid, Neosporin, and many others.
 These products are used for the treatment of allergy, cough and cold, smoking cessation, and pain relief.
 Johnson & Johnson sells these products in different parts of the world through retail outlets, distributors, and e-commerce websites.

 Johnson & Johnson’s revenue from the Consumer segment increased from $3.57 billion in Q4 2019 to $3.62 billion in Q4 2020, a growth of 1.40% on a year-on-year basis.
 In Q4 2020, the Consumer segment contributed 16.84% to the company’s total revenue.